Native Resource Center

 - Creates, collaborates, and implements support programs and services which aid in the recruitment, retention, success, and graduation of all students, specifically those who self-identify as Native American.

-- Provide a welcoming space for Native students, faculty and staff in order to cultivate a sense of belonging and enhance the university’s ability to recruit Native people for these positions.
+- Provides a welcoming space for Native students, faculty and staff in order to cultivate a sense of belonging and enhance the university’s ability to recruit Native people for these positions.

 - Provides resources and support services to address the unique needs and challenges of students who may experience discrimination, alienation, disenfranchisement, misrepresentation, harassment, intimidation or other barriers to student success as a result of their race or ethnicity.